edirpedro/jcs4/doc/Documentation.md

 </div>
 ```

 After the first slide shows on the viewport, the preloader will automatically start preloading the next slides.
-If you want to only load images on demand, when the user click on the next button for example, set the option `imgOnDemand: true` when instantiate the library to stop this.
+If you want to only load images on demand, when the user click on the next button for example, set the option `imgOnDemand: true` when instantiate the plugin to stop this.

 ```javascript
 $('.jcs4').jCS4({